Fairview Intermediate serves 141 students in grades 4-6.

 Percent Eligible For Free Lunch

-Fairview Intermediate's student population of 167 students has stayed relatively flat over five school years.
+Fairview Intermediate's student population of 141 students has declined by 16% over five school years.

 Total Classroom Teachers

 Fairview Intermediate is ranked within the bottom 50% of all 2,092 schools in Missouri (based off of combined math and reading proficiency testing data) for the 2020-21 school year.